Am I An Empath And What Does It Mean To Be An Empath?

 Set Healthy Boundaries On Your Empathy

-Finally, when you're an empath, your understanding of other people's emotions can tempt you to use all your resources trying to help those people.
+Finally, when you're an empath, your understanding of other people's emotions can tempt you to use all your resources to try to help those people.
 Some will take advantage of your empathy and kindness, while others will be too distressed to realize that they're draining you.

 That's why it's important for you to consider the boundaries you need to have, and to do what you need to in order to upload those boundaries.